Tsuba, Japanese sword guard Jyuluck-Do Corp.Choshu Province Tsuba, explanation of sword guard

 Latter part of the Edo period

-During the Edo period, Choshu Domain (=Now Yamaguchi Prefecture) encouraged to produce tsuba and export them to other provinces for the sake of securing financial resources.
-As a result, Choshu produced many tsuba craftsmen and pieces of works.
-People said "Aizu in the East, Choshu in the West".
+During the Edo period, Choshu Domain (=Now Yamaguchi Prefecture) encouraged to produce tsuba and export them to other Han domains for the sake of securing financial resources.

 The Ohuchi daimyo family who governed this area before the Mouri daimyo family, invited Ko-Shoami craftsmen (=Old Shoami craftsmen) from Kyoto and ordered them to produce the Shoami style sword guards.